 Why do parents dismiss children’s feelings?

-The following are the most common reasons why parents use these parenting style.
+The following are the most common reasons why parents use this parenting style.

 1. This is how they were raised themselves